Georgia school shooting suspect expected to face more charges as accounts of students’ heroism emerge | KRDO

 “I’m just trying to use the tools in my arsenal to prosecute people for the crimes they commit,” Barrow County District Attorney Brad Smith said.

+CNN on Saturday sought comment from the public defenders representing Colt Gray and his father.

-Smith said he expects additional charges will be filed against Colt Gray in connection with victims who were injured during the shooting.
+Smith said he expects additional charges against Colt Gray in connection with victims who were injured during the shooting.
 Authorities on Thursday said all nine people wounded in Wednesday’s shooting are expected to make a full recovery.

 “When he was taken into custody on Wednesday, we did not have the identities or the conditions of the other victims.
 So we were not able to charge on those offenses,” Smith said.
 “So when evidence comes in, and they’ve had a chance to heal physically, emotionally and spiritually, we will get with them, and there will be additional charges that address the other victims.”